lightbox-impl/LightBox/README.md

 The project is still under development.
 All core functionalities have been implemented and tested on Ubuntu 18.04 LTS with Intel SGX Linux SDK 2.6.

+**Notice**: This project currently has a critical bug in the etap component, which is causing segment fault while receiving packets.
+We are doing our best to fix the bug at this stage.

 ## Build

 ### Prerequisites